 Zucchini squash (courgette) is one of the most popular summer squashes in Americas and Europe.
-As in gourds, it too belongs within the Cucurbitaceae (cucurbita-pepo) family of vegetables.
+Like in other gourd vegetables, it also belongs in the Cucurbitaceae (Cucurbita-pepo) family of vegetables.

-Summer squashes are believed to be originating in the Central America and Mexico.
+Summer squashes are believed to be originating in Central America and Mexico.
 Several different cultivars of summer squash are grown throughout the United States during warmer, frost-free seasons.
-Almost all members of the squash family vegetables feature smooth skin, tender, crunchy flesh with small edible seeds and high moisture content.
+Almost all members of the squash family vegetables feature smooth skin, tender, crunchy flesh with small edible seeds, and high moisture content.

 |Courgette.
 Note for dark green tender fruits.

 |Golden yellow zucchini.
+Photo courtesy: iLoveButter|

 Some popular varieties are: